Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 ### TODO

+* Revamp weapons based on Actions.
 * Actions: Allow for "Effects" to be whispered to the GM for
 * Revamp Traits.
 Keep fluff traits on the first page and for action like traits write "see Actions".
 Also include fluff traits on "Actions".
-* Revamp weapons based on Actions.
 * Consider alternative sheet layout of skills under the stats

 ### Changelog

+**8th May 2015**

+* Added skill passive bonus
+* Cleaned up skills on core sheet
+* Shrunk Prof bonus and Exhaustion level inputs.

 **4th May 2015**